A Preterist Commentary on Revelation 16: Summary and Highlights

 3The second angel poured out his bowl on the sea, and it turned into blood like that of a dead man, and every living thing in the sea died.

-Revelation 16:3 Commentary: A Great Slaughter Turned the Sea of Galilee Red with Blood.
+A Full Preterist View and Commentary of Revelation 16:3: A Great Slaughter Turned the Sea of Galilee Red with Blood.

 The fact that the sea “turned into blood like that of a dead man” may suggest that the sea had turned red from the blood of the dead floating on the water’s surface.
 Describing the slaughter of the people of Joppa by the Sea of Galilee, Josephus writes, “[T]he sea [of Galilee] was bloody a long way, and the maritime parts were full of dead bodies.”7 Many Jews from the nearby city of Taricheae also bloodied the waters of Galilee.
 Regarding this slaughter Josephus says, “[O]ne might then see the lake all bloody, and full of dead bodies, for not one of them escaped.”8 In describing the tragedy at Taricheae, Josephus echoes the point made in v.
 3 that everyone in the sea died.9